cloudmaven/documentation/pages/p/p_costing.md

 Q: How much does a cloud computer cost?

-A: One penny per hour for a simple, low-power instance. $0.40 for a very powerful machine.
+A: One penny per hour for a basic low-power instance. $0.40 for a powerful machine, $1.00 for *very* powerful.

 Q: How much does cloud disk space cost?